p10rahulm/your-static-website/content/audios/audio3.md

 tags = []
 categories = []
 albums = ["Kannada","Language"]
-artists = ["K S Madhavan","Madhav Ajjampur"]
+artists = ["FirstName LastName","Madhav theBard"]

 # It's important that below section is placed at the bottom just before content.
 Changing the order means the toml does not work as expected.
 Blame the toml specification!
 [[audios]]
 name = "Kannadify Faster"
-filename = "KL3.wav" # Place the file below in the "audios" folder inside static folder artist = "Madhav Ajjampur" cover = "k.jpg" # Place the file below in the "audios" folder inside img folder in static folder
+filename = "KL3.wav" # Place the file below in the "audios" folder inside static folder artist = "Madhav theBard" cover = "k.jpg" # Place the file below in the "audios" folder inside img folder in static folder

 # Writeup content below